krzysztofzablocki/Sourcery/README.md

 - `types.protocols` => lists all protocols (that were defined in the project)
 - `types.inheriting.BaseClass` => lists all types inherting from known BaseClass (only those that were defined in source code that Sourcery scanned)
 - `types.implementing.Protocol` => lists all types conforming to given Protocol (only those that were defined in source code that Sourcery scanned)
-- `types.based.BaseClassOrProtocol` => lists all types implementing or inhertiing from `BaseClassOrProtocol` (all type names encountered, even those that Sourcery didn't scan)
+- `types.based.BaseClassOrProtocol` => lists all types implementing or inheriting from `BaseClassOrProtocol` (all type names encountered, even those that Sourcery didn't scan)

 For each type you can access following properties: